Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 This subject is taught by the School of Design.

-Culture+Context combines design research, thinking and critical practice in the pursuit of creative solutions.
+Culture+Context Design combines design research, thinking and critical practice in the pursuit of creative solutions to today's complex challenges.
 A unique degree in New Zealand, the specialisation gives students the opportunity to design objects, systems and environments (both real and virtual) within a critical, analytical and conceptual framework.

 - Conceptual and experimental design practices